VictoriaO26/data-analysis-dashboard-victoria/docs/weekly-exercises/week9/data-discovery-bug-hunt/TEST_CASE_TEMPLATE.md

 **Test ID**: TC-UPLOAD-001
 **Feature**: Data Upload
 **Component**: CSV File Validation
+ - app. treats image file as an csv file
 **Scenario**: Upload empty CSV file causes application crash **Priority**: P0 (Critical)
+ - based on how many visits and uploads of cats
+ - P0 is top priority (P0-5)
 **Severity**: Critical
+ - How bad is the issue
 **Status**: New

 ---